nllahat/HDS/README.md

 1. Get health statuses of all services: http://localhost:8080/api/healthStatus/getHealthStatuses
   * Response is an array of service statuses.
-  * Each statues will have a timestamp, code and isOk.
+  * Each status will have a timestamp, code and isOk.

 2. Get services availability: http://localhost:8080/api/healthStatus/getServicesAvailability
   * Response is an array of service availability percentages.